FranciscoQuero/parallel-traveler/README.md

  - Montecarlo Heuristic: It implements the Montecarlo heuristic.
 It shuffles the whole Route

+ (WIP)

+ It includes a CodeBlocks project so that you can import it and start working on it!

  TODO:
+ - Clean unneeded files.
  - Refactor and move classes in order to follow Clean Code and Clean Architecture guidelines (e.g. entities, use cases; method with less than 16 lines, single responsibility...).
  - Better metrics such as Time tracking, results summary (e.g. # of cities, # of iterations, etc).